man-in-black382/EARenderer/README.md

 # EARenderer

 XCode project includes rendering engine and a GUI tool.
-Constantly under delevopment.
 Exists for the purpose of learning C++, OpenGL and computer graphics in general.
+Development has stopped.

 # Dependencies
 Project depends on Intel Embree framework.